-The proper way to clean jade is to simply apply a mild, soapy water solution in a tepid temperature (not hot or cold).
+The safest way to clean jade is to simply apply a mild, soapy water solution in a tepid temperature (not hot or cold).

 Do not use jewelry cleaners purchased for cleaning jewelry because the chemicals are too harsh.
 Also, do not use any ammonia or household cleaners.